 Parylene Chemical Resistance Properties – Overview

-Considerations may include the operational temperature range for a component – will the coating you choose maintain performance throughout this range?
+Considerations may include the operational temperature range for components and integrated circuits – will the coating you choose maintain performance throughout this range?
 Will your product be exposed to high levels of corrosives, humidity, or even immersion, requiring a coating with strong barrier properties?
 Will the environment entail exposure to various chemicals?
-If so, Parylene’s superior chemical resistance properties may present an ideal solution for your application.
+If so, Parylene’s superior chemical resistance properties may present an ideal solution for industries ranging from medical devices to automotive.

 Parylene Coating Chemical Resistance

-Chemically inert Parylene conformal coatings exhibit exceptional resistance to solvents at room temperature, maintaining this property to up to 150° C. This resistance prevents erosion, delamination, and other minimizations of coating effectiveness, ensuring dependable performance.
-Additionally, Parylene coatings are highly resistant to inorganic reagents, including alkali and strong acids.
+Chemically inert Parylene conformal coatings exhibit exceptional resistance to solvents at room temperature, maintaining this property to 150° C. This resistance prevents erosion, delamination, and other minimizations of coating effectiveness, ensuring dependable performance.
+Additionally, Parylene coatings are highly resistant to inorganic reagents, including alkalis and strong acids.

 Download HZO’s Parylene datasheet